Guide4 min read·30 May 2026· views

 It needs no separate trip

 Lendi Baug is right next to the Samadhi Mandir complex — five minutes on foot after darshan.
-Most pilgrims skip it only because they don't know it's there.
+Most pilgrims skip it only because they don’t know it’s there.
 Look for the marble shrine of the Nanda Deep at the centre.
+Doing the full set of Baba spots in one walk: Shirdi sacred places — a darshan walking circuit.

 Want more stories like this about Baba?
 Tell us in the comments.